shorepine/alles/README.md

 ```

 See [`alles.py`](https://github.com/bwhitman/alles/blob/master/alles.py) for a better example.
+Any language that supports sockets and mulitcast can work, I encourage pull requests with new clients!

-You can also use it in Max or similar software that supports sending UDP packets.
-Note that for Max, you'll need your host machine to be on the same wifi network as the synths as it has no easy way to set a source IP address like Python does.
+You can also easily use it in Max or Pd:

 ![Max](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/max.png)